Mapsted/MapstedSampleiOS/README.md

-This is a sample app from Mapsted demonstrating using our sdks.
-A Mapsted license file is required in order to run the sample app.
-If you do not have a license, please contact https://mapsted.com/contact-us to get the license first.
+This sample app from Mapsted demonstrates how to use our SDKs.
+A Mapsted licence file is required in order to run the sample application.
+Please visit https://mpasted.com/contact-us to download the licence file